How To Use A Floor Nailer in 7 Easy Steps

 What is the flooring direction?
 How will it look at the end?
 All these questions come to mind when you start installing a hardwood floor in your home.

-Aligning the planks parallel to the longest wall is the best and most common way while installing hardwood flooring.
+Aligning the planks parallel to the longest wall is the best and most common way to install hardwood flooring.
 This is so because it technically provides the best look at the end.

 You can still choose any other direction, you like the most.
 And you think it looks better than the other one.